-In September 2017, Hurricanes Maria and Irma swept across Puerto Rico and the U.S. Virgin Islands, devastating the lives of 3.5 million American citizens.
-Nearly a year later, the islands still remain in urgent need of a reliable and resilient electricity grid, even as another hurricane season begins.
+In September 2017, Hurricanes Maria and Irma swept across Puerto Rico, devastating the lives of more than 3 million American citizens.
+One year later, a new hurricane season is underway, and the need for reliable electricity is greater than ever.

-Solar Saves Lives is an initiative led by The Solar Foundation to coordinate the delivery and installation of donated solar equipment to areas in need.
-We are proud to coordinate this initiative with our partners including the Clinton Foundation, Direct Relief, the Hispanic Federation, Operation Blessing International, and New Energy Puerto Rico.
+Solar Saves Lives is an initiative led by The Solar Foundation to coordinate the delivery and installation of donated solar and battery storage equipment to areas of urgent need.
+We are proud to coordinate this initiative with our partners including the Clinton Foundation, Direct Relief, the Hispanic Federation, Operation Blessing International, and local organizations including New Energy Puerto Rico.
 As we address immediate needs in Puerto Rico, we stand ready to respond to future climate-related disasters happening throughout the world.